Devanshu2005-ally/Customer_Churn_Model/README.md

 - `Customer_churn_data_large` :  Contains the datasets used for training and testing the model.
 - `main.pynb` : Jupyter notebook for data analysis, model building, and evaluation
 - `README.md` : Project documentation and instructions.
-- `requirements.txt` : List of required Python packages (if available).

 ---
 Feel free to contribute or raise issues if you have suggestions or encounter problems!